kyewei/MusicGen/README.md

 ##Features in the (Near?)
 Future
 * Minor key
-* Non diatonic chords (sort of have it now)
-* Modulation
+* Modulation (have secondary dominants/sub-dominants, etc, now)
-* Passing notes, echappes, neighbour notes, the works

 I would be happy if anyone wants to contribute to the the T-P-D matrices.